 Home practice is often a significant component of a mindfulness-based program, as are informal practices that aim to integrate mindful awareness in everyday activities, such as mindful eating, mindful social interactions, or even doing chores mindfully.
 Mindfulness-based interventions have garnered considerable support for their efficacy in reducing a variety of emotional and physical symptoms, such as depression, anxiety, trauma, pain, anger, eating issues, and substance abuse.
 Mindfulness-informed interventions can readily be incorporated into a broader treatment program.

-Psychological Testing
+Psychological and Neuropsychological Testing

-The word “testing” may make you nervous, but it can be helpful to think of psychological testing as similar to medical testing in the sense that if a person has physical symptoms, a PCP may order x-rays or blood tests to understand what is causing those symptoms.
+The word “testing” may be daunting, but it can be helpful to think of psychological testing as similar to medical testing.
+If a person has physical symptoms, a PCP may order x-rays or blood tests to understand what is causing those symptoms.
+Psychological testing serves the same purpose.

-To assess your cognitive abilities and problem-solving skills
+To assess cognitive abilities and problem-solving skills

-To assess your memory
+To assess memory concerns

-To assess your executive functioning (ability to plan, organize and inhibit cognitive, emotional and behavioral responses; attention; learning; motor coordination)
+To assess executive functioning (ability to plan, organize and inhibit cognitive, emotional and behavioral responses; attention; learning; motor coordination)

 To determine if you meet diagnostic criteria for: